maxsupermanhd/movementpossession/README.md

 build using `go build` (you need go toolchain)

+first time (token.txt would not exist) it would ask you to go to twitch url to auth yourself in terminal

+you should come back to localhost where your token will be grabbed and stored in token.txt

+**keep in mind that your USER TOKEN WILL BE STORED IN PLAIN TEXT IN TOKEN.TXT!!!**

 ensure twitch gets connected before doing anything

 resize window on top of the stream to allow for clicks to do accurate mouse position sets

+window should be transparent and red border must follow window resolution

 ## keybinds